 Step 5.
 Now, right-click the “PushToInstall” key, select New, and then DWORD (32-bit) Value.

 Step 6.
 The above action will create a new DWORD (32-bit) key on the right-side pane of the PushToInstall folder.
-Rename newly created DWORD as DisablePushToInstall.
+Rename the newly created DWORD as DisablePushToInstall.

 Step 7.
 Double-click on DisablePushToInstall to change its value.
 A small pop-up box will open.
 Set the Value data to 1 and then click the OK button.